Summer 2022 High School Credit Recovery Briefing

 End of Semester Information and Procedures

-First, if you have any student enrolled in a credit recovery course that is no longer attending school, inactive, or otherwise not going to finish up, please put in a drop request for those students as soon as possible.
-This action helps the MTDA staff focus our attention on students that are active and attempting to finish up the course.
+If you have any student enrolled in a credit recovery course that is no longer attending school, inactive, or otherwise not going to finish up, please put in a drop request for those students as soon as possible.
+This action helps the MTDA staff focus our attention on active students attempting to finish up the course.

-Third, please note that a student must complete the entire course to qualify for credit.
+SECOND, please note that a student must complete an entire course (Part 1 + Part 2) to qualify for a credit recommendation from MTDA.
 MTDA teachers or support staff are not able to excuse assignments due to pending deadlines.